 Your State Pension will increase by around 1% for every 5 weeks you defer, totalling 10.4% for every full year.
 For 2018/19, the basic State Pension is £125.95 a week or £6,549.40 a year.
 If you delay taking your pension for just one year your State Pension will rise to £139.05 a week, or £7,230.60 a year.

 If you reached State Pension age before 6 April 2016 you could qualify for a lump sum payment if you defer claiming your State Pension for a minimum of 12 months.
-That means you could take a lump sum of around £6,713 (including interest of 2% above the Bank of England base rate), when you defer the basic state pension of £125.95 a week for a year.
+That means you could take a lump sum of around £6,639 (calculated on a base rate of 0.5%), when you defer the basic State Pension of £125.95 a week for a year.

 If you reached State Pension age after 6 April 2016